e-hermoso/bamazon/README.md

 ### Running Manager app

-Running this application will all the Manager View Product Sales and Low Inventory as well as adding to Inentory and new Products
+Running this application will allow the Manager to choose from four options: View Product for Sales, View Low Inventory, Add to Inventory and Add New Products.
 ```
 node bamazonManager.js
 ```
-The image below shows when the Manager chooses View Products from the menu.
+The image below shows when the Manager chooses View Products for Sales from the menu.

 ![Alt text](images/manager.png?raw=true)